Common Questions and Answers (FAQ)

 How young do you take students?
-We have a special program called Tiger Cubs (2-3 year olds) and another one called Little Tigers (3-5).
-These programs are age appropriate and build useful skills.
-The skills learned in either program would transfer well to other sports.
+We have a special program called Little Tigers (3-5).
+These classes are age appropriate and build useful skills.
+The skills learned would transfer well to other sports.

 Do you require contracts?
 We do NOT require contracts.
 We only ask 30 days notice to stop training.
 We also have tremendous family deals.

 What’s the difference between Taekwondo and Karate?
 Although they are both similar, there are several differences.
-Taekwondo is in the Olympics and Karate is not.
-Taekwondo also uses more kicking techniques and gives more aerobic exercise than Karate.
+Taekwondo uses more kicking techniques and gives more aerobic exercise than Karate.
 Karate is from Japan and Taekwondo is a Korean martial art.

 Why is the art sometimes spelled differently?
 Because the Korean Hangul alphabet is different than the roman alphabet, sometimes words will be sounded out differently depending on who does the translation.
 Thus the art is called Taekwon-do, T’ae kwondo, taekwando, Taequando, etc.